Park West Gallery artist Dominic Pangborn creates art for White House Fellows anniversary

 SOUTHFIELD, Mich., Oct.
-13, 2015 – Park West Gallery, known for fine art auctions on cruise ships, live art auctions in major metropolitan areas and art galleries in Detroit and Miami Lakes, Florida, announces that artist Dominic Pangborn is the artist for the White House Fellows 50th anniversary.
+13, 2015 – Park West Gallery, known for fine art auctions on cruise ships and its art gallery in Detroit, announces that artist Dominic Pangborn is the artist for the White House Fellows 50th anniversary.

 Pangborn, a world-renowned artist based in Detroit, has created art to commemorate the anniversary of the White House Fellows Program, America’s most prestigious leadership program.
 His work will be unveiled at the White House Fellows 2015 Leadership Conference Oct.
 22-23.